SenseNet/sncom-resources/_drafts/2017-12-27-starting-out-with-aurelia.md

 Now we know the user and the login state, we can improve the element template a bit.
 We will display the followings:
  - If the *loginState* is **Unauthenticated** the user will get a login form with username and password fields
  - If the state is **Authenticated**, a welcome message and a Logout button
- - If the login state is **Pending**, well... a message for now, you can replace it with your favourite loader later :)
+ - If the login state is **Pending**, well... a message for now and you can replace it with your favourite loader later :)

  Now the template will look like this:
 ```html